Adaptive Head Budgeting for Efficient Multi-Head Attention: Experiments

 \subsection{Experimental Setup}

 We evaluate BudgetFormer on text classification tasks by comparing it to a standard Transformer encoder using full multi-head attention.
 All models are trained and evaluated on five widely used benchmark datasets, covering a range of domains and classification granularities.

 The datasets used in our experiments are summarized in Table~\ref{tab:datasets}.
 They include topic classification (DBpedia, AG News), sentiment analysis (IMDB, Yelp Review Full), and natural language inference (SNLI).
 For datasets without an official validation split, we use the test set as validation.

 As a baseline, we use a Transformer encoder composed of $L=4$ layers, each with $H=8$ attention heads and model dimension $D=768$.
 BudgetFormer follows the same architecture, replacing the standard attention layer with the proposed adaptive head budgeted attention.
 The budget predictor $f_{\theta}$ is implemented as a two-layer feed-forward network with a ReLU activation, mapping $\mathbb{R}^{D} \rightarrow \mathbb{R}$.
 The head scoring function $g_{\phi}$ is a single linear projection mapping $\mathbb{R}^{D} \rightarrow \mathbb{R}^{H}$.
 Both models are trained for 10 epochs using the AdamW optimizer with a learning rate of $2 \times 10^{-5}$ and a batch size of 16.
 The number of training steps $T$ depends on the dataset size and is used consistently in the scheduling functions defined in Section~\ref{section:method}.
-For BudgetFormer, the budget is constrained within $[s_{\min}, s_{\max}] = [0.1, 0.9]$, allowing the model to explore a wide range of computational allocations without bias toward extreme values.
-The training hyperparameters are set as follows: $\alpha_{\text{base}} = 0.001$, $\alpha_{\max} = 0.05$, $\beta_{\max} = 0.05$, $\sigma_{\max} = 0.5$, $\tau_{\max} = 2.0$, $\tau_{\min} = 0.1$, and $\gamma = 5.0$.
-In terms of model size, the baseline Transformer requires 197.58 MB of memory, while BudgetFormer requires 206.70 MB.
-This increase is due to the additional parameters introduced by $f_{\theta}$ and $g_{\phi}$, which remain lightweight compared to the attention layers and introduce negligible computational overhead.
-All experiments are conducted on a single NVIDIA A100 GPU with 80GB of memory.